TIMELINE: When Will The Wintry Mix Arrive In Maryland?

-BALTIMORE (WJZ) — Sick of the snow yet?
-Hopefully not, because there’s wintry weather in the seven-day forecast three more times starting Saturday.
+BALTIMORE (WJZ) — Ice will be the biggest issue this weekend in Maryland.

-Here’s what we know about this round of wintry weather:RELATED: Crews Prepare For Expected Winter Weather Across Much Of Maryland This Weekend
+Here’s what we know about this round of wintry weather:RELATED: COVID-19 In Maryland: More Than 1K New Cases And 32 Deaths Reported Saturday

 Saturday, February 13, 2021: Some snow and sleet is possible Saturday morning, but will transition to steady, but light, freezing rain later in the day.
 Another area of low pressure will cause this expected round of wintry weather.